Reliable Python and Go apps

 $ git clone git@github.com:dispatchrun/dispatch-examples.git

-$ cd cat-facts
+$ cd python/cat-facts

 $ dispatch run -- python app.py